ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 ### Because Most Data Science Projects Never Reach Production

-This means we're wasting time, money, and worse, efforts in dead projects when we could be doing more interesting and useful things for society.
+This means we're wasting time, money, and worse, effort in dead projects when we could be doing more interesting and useful things for society.
 But it's fine because we've always been told companies are the pinnacle of efficiency.

 However, this bitter state of the data science profession is grounded in some harsh realities.